-While the City Council made the threshold decision to advance the Juanita Business District 4/ Michael's Citizen Amendment Request in 2018, the owner of the Michael's property has withdrawn his proposal to change the zoning and shoreline regulations to allow unlimited residential density and increased height for a future mixed use development.
-The owner's reasons for the withdrawal are that the critical area constraints and real estate market make the contemplated redevelopment options at this site financially infeasible.
+While the City Council made the threshold decision to advance the Juanita Business District 4/ Michael's Citizen Amendment Request in 2018, the owner of the Michael's property withdrew his proposal to change the zoning and shoreline regulations to allow unlimited residential density and increased height for a future mixed use development.
+The owner's reasons for the withdrawal were that the critical area constraints and real estate market made the contemplated redevelopment options at this site financially infeasible.

 While the City Council made the threshold decision to advance the Residence XII Citizen Amendment Request to Phase II of the CAR process in March 2017, the City has determined that it will be more efficient to include this request in the bundle of Zoning Code and Comprehensive Plan amendments to be considered for the Totem Lake Business District this year.
 A Planning Commission study session where the Residence XII request and other proposed changes for Totem Lake will be considered is tentatively scheduled for July 27, 2017 at 7:00 pm.
 Please contact Dorian Collins, Senior Planner, at email@example.com

 or (425) 587-3249 with questions, and refer to file CAM17-00371.

 The City uses a systematic process to change the Comprehensive Plan, and Zoning Map or Zoning Code necessary to implement the Plan amendment.
 There are two ways changes can be made.
 The City can initiate the change; or an amendment may be initiated by the public – known as citizen amendment requests (sometimes referred to as citizen initiated requests).

 Citizen Amendment Requests (CARs) may be made by an individual, property owner, neighborhood organization, or other group.
 CARs are considered once every other year, during odd years, typically during the annual review of the Comprehensive Plan.
 An application